FALL/WINTER 2025

 *

-In recent years, alongside the increased discussion of restrictive eating disorders, historians and psychologists have grappled with St. Catherine of Siena’s anorexia (or lack-thereof).
-Some have claimed that St. Catherine of Siena’s hagiography is one of the first documented cases of anorexia.
-In his seminal work, Rudolph Bell proposes a diagnosis of “Holy Anorexia,” which slightly deviates from the modern diagnosis of “anorexia nervosa” due to its differing cultural context.
-In cases of holy anorexia, “The suppression of physical urges and basic feelings—fatigue, sexual drive, hunger, pain—frees the body to achieve heroic feats and the soul to commune with God.”
-But ultimately, “Each [anorexic, holy or nervous,] pursues her externally different but psychologically analogous, culturally approved objective with fanatical, compulsive devotion.”15 Integral to Bell’s analysis is the “psychologically analogous” nature of holy anorexia and anorexia nervosa.
-This claim is contentious, highly controversial, and often disputed.
+In recent years, alongside the popularization of restrictive eating disorders,15 historians and psychologists have grappled with St. Catherine of Siena’s eating disorder (or lack thereof).
+Some go so far as to claim that St. Catherine of Siena’s hagiography is one of the first documented cases of anorexia.
+In his book Holy Anorexia, Rudolph Bell proposes a diagnosis of “anorexia mirabilis,” or holy anorexia, which slightly deviates from the modern diagnosis of “anorexia nervosa” for its differing cultural context; in cases of holy anorexia, “the suppression of physical urges and basic feelings — fatigue, sexual drive, hunger, pain — frees the body to achieve heroic feats and the soul to commune with God,” writes Bell.
+Ultimately, “Each [anorexic, holy or nervous,] pursues her externally different but psychologically analogous, culturally approved16 objective with fanatical, compulsive devotion.”17 Integral to Bell’s analysis is that psychological analogy between anorexia mirabilis and anorexia nervosa, a claim that is often disputed.

-Regardless of whether St. Catherine of Siena qualifies for a modern diagnosis of anorexia, contemporary media poses self-starvation with similar religious rhetoric and contemporary anorexics starve themselves in parallel ways.
-The language of purity, obedience, and devotion has long been used by advertisers to connect weight loss commodities with their audiences' religious sensibilities.
-A 2003 study in the European Journal of Clinical Nutrition analyzed advertisers’ frequent use of specific words—including “temptation,” “heaven,” “purity,” and “sin”—to advance a connection between eating (or not eating) and moral, religious values.
-The conclusion of the study found: “Such messages identifying eating with guilt or reward could precipitate ‘atypical’ eating disorders in vulnerable subjects, invoking the historical associations with extreme religiosity and anorexia.”17
+Regardless of whether St. Catherine of Siena qualifies for a modern diagnosis of anorexia, contemporary media poses self-starvation with similar religious rhetoric, and contemporary anorexics starve themselves in parallel ways.
+The language of purity, obedience, and devotion have long been utilized by advertisers to connect weight loss commodities with their audiences' religious sensibilities.
+A 2003 study in the European Journal of Clinical Nutrition analyzed advertisers’ frequent use of specific words including “temptation,” “heaven,” “purity,” and “sin” to advance a connection between eating (or not eating) and moral, religious values.
+The conclusion of the study found that “[s]uch messages identifying eating with guilt or reward could precipitate ‘atypical’ eating disorders in vulnerable subjects, invoking the historical associations with extreme religiosity and anorexia.”20 Since 2003, online spaces for eating disorders have dramatically increased in number, size, and influence.
+First there came the web fora, then proana21 Tumblr, and now edtwt22 X reigns supreme.
+The nature of social media is such that these are not isolated communities — content posted for a disordered audience frequently spreads elsewhere.
+While not every creator intends to promote their condition, the regurgitation of moralizing rhetoric doubtlessly impacts viewers in the same way that advertisers' rhetoric has been proven to.
+As stated in the Journal’s 2003 study, this proves particularly significant for vulnerable and impressionable individuals — for example, a teenage girl.

 *

+At thirteen, Tumblr taught me how to be anorexic.
+“Proana’s” prime had waned, but I was sucked in all the same.
+My life was marked by rituals of self-destruction.
+I fasted and purged with earnest devotion.
+I strove for thinness, fantasizing about the distant day I would reach my ultimate goal weight.
+I thought life would be heavenly from that day on: in a thin body for the first time in my life, I would finally be beautiful (and thus accepted and thus loved).
 My labor’s fruit was miraculous, intoxicating, and fundamentally impossible to achieve.
 After years of slow suicide, I eventually deleted my account.
 It was a symbol of recovery and abandonment of the anorexic fantasy.
 But unlearning what you’ve been taught is easier said than done.

-Of course I understood the absurdity and hypocrisy of it all.
-I listened when well-informed and well-meaning people said that both patriarchy and capitalism21 wanted me small.
+Many years later, as a student at Brown University, I relapsed.
+Like my early teenage self, I indulged in starvation-centric social media, now on X’s edtwt.
+At the time, it seemed like the natural continuation of my personal trajectory — a return to my true self.
+It was my best kept secret.
+Of course I understood the absurdity and hypocrisy of starving myself.
+I listened when well-informed and well-meaning people said that both patriarchy and capitalism23 wanted me small.
 I remembered my therapist telling me that “there is nothing more feminist than refusing to diminish yourself.”
 Girls I admired chose recovery as a radical act.
 I did not.

+In a Brown University class called “Sex, Power, and God,” I became fixated on repeated hagiographical descriptions of female saints starving for salvation.
+Reading St. Catherine of Siena’s hagiography (as well as that of Angela of Foligno, Marie D’Oignies, Christina Mirabilis, among others) was eerily familiar.
+Centuries separated us (anorexics) from them, and yet malnutrition, ritual, diction, and devotion bridged the gap between us.
 I found the parallel language and logic to be particularly striking.
 For these saints, self-starvation was—in part—an act of purification.
-Like the saints, many edtwt users claim that self-starvation cleanses them.22 They firmly hold onto the belief that only through this process of purification can they finally achieve bliss, both personally and socially.
+Like the saints, many edtwt users claim that self-starvation cleanses them.24 They firmly hold onto the belief that only through this process of purification can they finally achieve bliss, both internally and socially.
 I’d be lying if I said that I never understood what they meant.
-Especially after having existed in a categorically obese body for most of my early life, I learned what was to be gained through self-starvation.
+Having existed in a categorically obese body for most of my early life, I learned what was to be gained through self-starvation.
 With time, I learned what was to be lost.
 I saw myself destroyed, as all who keep going eventually do.

 St. Catherine of Siena, resisting treatment for her diminished state, exclaimed, “‘What do I care for food?
 I have a kind of food unknown to those you order me to go to.
-Does a man live by bread alone?’”23 The final question is rhetorical: a man does not live by bread alone.
+Does a man live by bread alone?’”25 The final question is rhetorical: a man does not live by bread alone.
 Food may feed his body, but faith feeds his soul.

 1 “‘I want the Body of Our Lord Jesus Christ,’ and lo, as so often happened, the Lord Himself appeared to her, determined to satisfy her, and, drawing her mouth towards the wound in His side, made a sign to her to sate herself to her heart’s content on His body and blood.
 She did not need to be invited twice, and drank long from the rivers of life at their source in the holy side; and such sweetness ascended into her soul that she thought she must die of love” (Raymond, The Life of St. Catherine of Siena, p.
 170-171).